bioidiap/bob.ip.binseg/doc/results/baselines/index.rst

 * Where second annotator labels exist, model performance and variability seems on par with such annotations.
 One possible exception is for CHASE-DB1, where models show consistently less variability than the second annotator.
-  Unfortunately, this cannot be conclusive.
+  Unfortunately, this is not conclusive.
+* Training at half resolution for HRF shows a small loss in performance (10 to 15%) when the high-resolution version is used as evaluation set.

 .. include:: ../../links.rst